readium/lcp-specs/releases/lcp/latest.md

 Reading Systems <b class="rfc">must</b>:

-* Show the text hint and URL when prompting the User for their User Passphrase
+* Show the text hint and URL when prompting the User for their User Passphrase.

 Reading Systems <b class="rfc">should</b>:

-* Store the User Key, but in a secured manner
+* Store the User Key, but in a secured manner.

-* Try previously stored User Keys before prompting the User to enter their User Passphrase for a new Protected Publication
+* Try previously stored User Keys before prompting the User to enter their User Passphrase for a new Protected Publication.

 Reading Systems <b class="rfc">may</b>: